tuxchow/contk/docs/source/resources.rst

         and the unstructured nature of interactions from microblog services such as Twitter.

         We build the dataset using the ubuntu-ranking-dataset-creator[1], without tokenization, lemmatization and stemming.
-		The dataset contains contains capital character.
+		The dataset contains capital character.
 The positive example probability is set to 1.0 for training set.
+		The examples for training/dev/test sets are set to 1,000,000/19,560/18,920 as default.
 		Other settings are default.

     Statistic